 A three hour flight north of Norway’s capital Oslo and you’ll reach the remote community of Longyearbyen on the island of Spitsbergen (the largest of Svalbard archipelago).
-This tiny community and town with two streets is the starting point for many Arctic voyages.
+This tiny community and town with two streets is the starting point for many Arctic cruises.
 Spitsbergen’s landscapes are incredible, snow capped mountains, enormous glaciers, glistening icebergs, deep fjords and towering cliffs make a stunning backdrop for your Arctic cruise.

 Making the choice as to which voyage, when, which ship or operator is where we help; unlike ship owners/operators we’re not obliged to sell the ships we own/operate – we offer independent expert advice and can match the best experience for you.

 There is a large variety of birdlife in the Arctic with guillemots, razorbills, puffins, terns, gulls, geese, ducks, phalaropes, curlew, sandpipers, owls and falcons.
 Other wildlife includes: three species of seal, four species of whale, Arctic fox, walrus and the undoubted stars of the show Polar bears.

 Polar bears would have to be one of the most amazing creatures on earth.
 A true marine mammal, equally at home in the water as it is on land/ice, that over-winters in sub-zero temperatures and roams widely in search of a variety of prey.

 Our operators ensure your cruise adventure is filled with incredible experiences without disturbing the wildlife.
 In the event of a polar bear sighting, on land or on ice, from a zodiac, the zodiac-driver will make sure that they always keep a distance of at least 30 meters between the zodiac and the land/ice/spot where the polar bear is present (this increases to 200 metres from ships).
 This is for the safety of both guests and the bears.